competitionlabs/javascript-sdk/competitionlabs-application-services-sdk/docs/CollaboratorsApi.md

 - **Accept**: application/json

-## deleteCollaboratorsById
+## deleteCollaborators

-> ApiResponse deleteCollaboratorsById(id)
+> ApiResponse deleteCollaborators(opts)

-Delete the Collaborator for a given identifier specified
+Returns a list of Collaborators.
+This assumes that Users have first been uploaded via a POST request or web console

 ### Example